kden/kden.github.io/sunlight-sensor/UseOfAI.md

 Also, electronic components and libraries change quickly, and I thought I would probably have to do some troubleshooting and development that the LLM could not help with.
 (This turned out to be true.)

+The write-up of this project was done without the aid of AI.

 ## LLM Limitations

 Gemini and ChatGPT have accelerated my development immensely, but there were some problems they struggled with.